jbroll/jbr.tcl/layout/README.md

 Any Tk widget command may be used in a layout container with out additional specification.
-When it is encountered in an expected widget command position it will be alled to create its interface element.
+When it is encountered in an expected widget command position it will be called to create its interface element.
 Additional widgets and containers may be added to the layout system using the layout API.
-When declaired commands will be able to have global and default options filled in and passed correctly and be able to participate as widget containers.
+When declaired commands will be able to have global and default options filled in and passed correctly and be able to participate as containers.

 **Declairation API**